 Now that you know where your biggest points of friction are in getting leads, converting them, and keeping your customers, you need to decide on the best ways to reduce that friction (or get rid of it altogether).

-- You could make a positive difference to customer retention through effective customer follow-ups, loyalty schemes, or by improving your customer onboarding experience.
+- You could make a positive difference to customer retention through effective customer follow-ups, loyalty schemes and reward programs, or by improving your customer onboarding experience.

 “For most businesses, there are two key milestones that need to be reached before a customer can reach their full value potential:

 - The moment they sign up for your product, and…